 They have to get rid of the velvet as well, which means rubbing their newly hardened antlers against rocks, tree trunks, and even brush.
 However, the velvet does fall off on its own if left untouched, and the process is rapid, only taking 24 hours.

 A healthy male deer retains his antlers throughout the breeding season.

-Sometimes you see a buck with weird deer antlers, /our-obsession/blogs/deer/odd-antlers-causes-of-antler-growth-deformities and wonder how they got that way.
+Sometimes you see a buck with weird deer antlers, and wonder how they got that way.
 Most likely, the buck suffered an injury to the antlers themselves or to the pedicles.
 Leg injuries can also cause deformation in antlers.

 During the breeding season, older male deer fight a lot with their antlers.
 This sometimes results in an injury to the pedicle, which can later result in an abnormal tine or non-typical rack.